-Do not use a sharp-pointed tool to install the wire.
+Use blunt tools to install the wire.
 Hold the wire in place with short strips of polyethylene foam sealant backing placed over the wire at approximately every 2 feet.
 Leave these strips in place while the sealant is poured.

 6. Initial Testing.